top of page

 Current Funded Projects:

-PI: Jianghong Li & Matthias Pollmann-Schult; International Collaborator: Pablo Gracia; Funder: DFG, German Research Foundation; Grant~ €200,000.
+* NONWELL: Consequences of Nonstandard Work Schedules for Parent and Child Wellbeing: A Cross-Country Study (2023-2025).
+PI: Jianghong Li & Matthias Pollmann-Schult; International Collaborator: Pablo Gracia; Funder: DFG, German Research Foundation; Grant: ~ €200,000.

 PI: Pablo Gracia; Funder: Provost Project Award, Trinity College Dublin; Grant: €104,000.